Buytition/pub_docs/TUTORIALS.md

 <img src="https://github.com/Buytition/pub_docs/raw/master/images/VBA-tutorials/buying-project-created.png" title="buying project created" style="max-width:100%">

-## Step 2: Add Email Buyer Agent to Buying Project
+## Step 2: Add Listing to Buying Project
-After your buying project is created, now you can start adding buyer agent to it
+After your buying project is created, now you can add listing / price record to it in order to find a better deal to beat your listing or sell its information to other buyers who try to replicate your deal.

 ### Step 2.1: Find Your Target Vehicle Online